 Viewpoint by Sergio Duarte

-The writer is a former High Representative of the United Nations for Disarmament Affairs (UNODA) and President of Pugwash Conferences on Science and World Affairs.
+The writer is Ambassador and former UN High Representative for Disarmament Affairs.
+President of Pugwash Conferences on Science and World Affairs.

 By Thalif Deen